MicahMonfrini/JS_understanding-the-weird-parts/README.md

 If a function or a variable is defined in this global context, they are assigned to the global object.
 In the case of a browser, they are assigned to the global object "window".

+Each execution context is set up in 2 phases:

+  + Creation Phase
+    + Global Object
+    + "this"
+    + Outer Environment
+    + Memory space for variables and functions (Hoisting)
+  + Execution Phase
+    +

 ### Name/Value Pairs & Objects